Incentive Program

 Strategic Site Assemblage Tax Credit

 We believe that reinstituting the retired Impact Fee Deferral program as the Strategic Site Assemblages Impact Fee Tax Credit is warranted.
 We see the use of a site assemblage credit as particularly valuable in Cape Coral as small, platted properties continue to encourage sprawl in favor a denser urban fabric.
 Among the most important objective of the incentives is the promotion of affordable housing solutions.
-The program will defer impact fees for road and utility capital expenses on sites that assemble at least three pre-platted housing lots for development of affordable housing.
+The program will defer impact fees for road and utility capital expenses on sites that assemble at least 3 pre-platted housing lots for development of affordable housing.

 The Economic Impact Analysis EIA utilizes industry standard input-output modeling software (IMPLAN) and a Net Present Value (NPV) calculation.
 The IMPLAN model is a Lee County-based system, distilled down to 5-digit zip code tabulation areas (ZCTA’s) level of analysis, and then combined into overall economic impact for the City of Cape Coral.